tcdowney/downey-io-jekyll/blog/_posts/2018-12-09-thoughts-on-omscs-cs-7641-machine-learning.md

 ## Course Summary
 CS 7641 Machine Learning (which I will from now on abbreviate as ML) is a survey of topics that make up the foundations of machine learning as a subject.
 The first several months of the course cover Supervised Learning and Optimization and the second half covers Unsupervised Learning, Markov Decision Processes, Reinforcement Learning, and a bit of Game Theory.
 The textbook for the course was Tom Mitchell's [Machine Learning](https://amzn.to/2QHkgsv) which I found useful -- albeit a bit dry.
 As many students were quick to point out, Deep Learning was conspicuously absent from the topic list.
 However, neural networks were explored in depth in several of the projects and, at least for me, the foundations that we learned in this course are more valuable.
 For example, I now feel prepared to enroll in [Fast.ai's Deep Learning course](https://course.fast.ai/), whereas before I wouldn't have even dared.

-The lectures are taught by Georgia Tech's Charles Isbell and Brown University's Michael Littman and their friendly banters makes them exceptionally entertaining and engaging.
+The lectures are taught by Georgia Tech's Charles Isbell and Brown University's Michael Littman and their friendly banter makes them exceptionally entertaining and engaging.
 The videos can border on being too long at times, but overall these were some of the best lectures I've watched in the OMSCS program so far.

-### Topics
+## Topics Covered
 I briefly mentioned the main topics we covered earlier, but let's go a bit deeper.

 **Supervised Learning -**